fpvandoorn/LeanInRome/README.md

 * Test that everything is working by opening `LeanInRome/Test.lean`.
   It is normal if it takes 10-40 seconds for Lean to start up.

-* More files will be added to this repository during the tutorial.
-The first exercises are in `LeanInRome/MIL/C02_Basics/S01_Calculating.lean`.

 ### Update the repository